vinzzent/simple-binned-chart/README.md

 ### **Deeper Dive: An Aggregation-Focused Architecture**

-The Simple Binned Chart moves beyond simple frequency counting.
+The EasyBinner moves beyond simple frequency counting.
 It is architected to aggregate a measure across dynamically generated bins of uniform width.

 #### **Data Model**